AdaCore/training_material/courses/fundamentals_of_ada/060_record_types.rst

 C. :answer:`1 2 100`
 D. 100, 101, 102

-:explanation:`Explanations`
+.. container:: animate

+   Explanations

-   A. :explanation:`Assignment of C to 100 takes precedence over the call to Next`
+   A. Assignment of :ada:`C` to 100 takes precedence over the call to :ada:`Next`
-   B. :explanation:`Declaration of multiple components is identical to a series of single declarations`
+   B. Declaration of multiple components is identical to a series of single declarations
-   C. :explanation:`Correct`
+   C. Correct
-   D. :explanation:`Assignment of 100 to C has no effect on components A and B`
+   D. Assignment of 100 to :ada:`C` has no effect on components :ada:`A` and :ada:`B`

 =================
 Variant Records